fatt00/AbdulFatahAmrulloh.github.io/_pages/cv.md

 # Organizational Experiences

-* SMART FISH FARM ANDROID (SMAFI), 2021
+* SMART FISH FARM ANDROID (SAMAJA), 2021
-  * Developing the user interface for SMAFI, a smart fish farm Android application.
+  * Developing the user interface for SAMAJA, a smart fish farm Android application.
   * An Android application focused on fish farming investment.
   * Managing the program using Android Studio, using Flutter with Dart programming language.